Artiume/Crypto/README.md

 In order to Mine, you either have to Mine by yourself or in a Pool.
 It is near impossible to Mine solo these days and everybody participate in Pools.

-Here's a graph of the different Pools for Bitcoin
+Here's a graph of the different Pools for [Bitcoin](https://bitnodes.io/).

 ![pools](https://user-images.githubusercontent.com/20715731/132950286-1a4aa8a1-cdf9-496d-bbf8-dbec703a8031.png)